Baby great white leaves safety of Far North 'nursery' for Port Waikato

-A baby great white shark that’s been tracked by an app hanging out off the Far North coastline has made a “huge migration” most likely in search of food.
+A baby great white shark that’s being tracked by an app hanging out off the Far North coastline has made a “huge migration” most likely in search of food.

-After four months of using Doubtless Bay as a “nursery area”, the baby great white named SWAJ - Jaws backwards - has migrated hundreds of kilometres away to Port Waikato on the west coast.
+After four months of using Doubtless Bay as a “nursery area”, the shark named Swaj - Jaws backwards - has migrated hundreds of kilometres away to Port Waikato on the west coast.

 “These sharks move based on water temperature, the other thing is food.

-“They’ll be following the food sources that proliferate at certain times of the year.”
+“They’ll be following food sources that proliferate at certain times of the year.”

-SWAJ, a 1.4m baby great white less than a year old, is being tracked by a homegrown app called The Great White App which shows the locations of great white sharks in real-time.
+Swaj, a 1.4m baby great white less than a year old, is being tracked by the homegrown Great White App, which shows the locations of great white sharks in real-time.

-Elliott said it wasn’t yet clear what prompted her to leave the Far North, but she had obviously enjoyed the relative safety of the area nestled in the southern corner of the Bay.
+Elliott said it wasn’t yet clear what prompted Swaj to leave the Far North, but she had obviously enjoyed the relative safety of the area in the southern corner of the bay.

 “It’s kind of like going to kindergarten, that’s where you send your human kids to be safe and learn.